 - Take time to socialise with your colleagues over coffee or lunch.

 - Be friendly and polite to your colleagues and your manager.
 The Danes are typically a little afraid of conflict, so conflicts in the workplace are often handled quietly rather than ending up in an argument.

 - Spend time on “hygge” and having a good time together.
 The Danes like it to be enjoyable and fun to go to work.
-“Hygge” means enjoying each other’s company, having a cozy time.
+“Hygge” means enjoying each other’s company, having a cosy time.

 - Be on time.

 - Everybody is addressed with the informal “du” (you).